Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6770 should be just a bit faster than the GeForce 8800 GTS (G92) overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 6770 should perform a small bit faster than the GeForce 8800 GTS (G92) overall. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6770 is superior to the GeForce 8800 GTS (G92), by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon HD 6770 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison